UPDATED JUL 24, 2020

 Having first opened its doors back in 2002, Quad Spin is the OG of Toronto cycling studios, but don’t be fooled by its age.
 Quad on King, as it’s sometimes called, is as swanky as some of its newer competitors, with prestige and a primo location to boot.
 Plus, it offers endurance, Tabata, and its classic Quad Ride to cater to every kind of spinner.

 What started out as a local running crew has grown into one of the most inclusive, community-driven spots in the city for all things running, yoga, and, most recently, cycling.
-At Spadina and Queens Quay, this studio focuses on classes that mimic real riders in training, so get your quads ready for lots of hills and sprints!
+At the corner of Spadina and Queens Quay, this studio focuses on classes that mimic real riders in training, so get your quads ready for lots of hills and sprints!
 After one of their high-intensity classes, data from your bike will sync with Tribe’s free app, so you can track your performance and set future goals.

 Get the latest news on Toronto’s fitness scene.